e-Learning Blog

 Moodle Implementation Support and Operation Services

-e-Learning Material Production Service
+e-Learning Material Production Services

-1. Server down?
+1. Server Crash?

-2. What is the waiting room function?
+2. What is the Waiting Room Function?

 3. What is Queue-it?

-Queue-it is used for large online events and sales sites.
-There are also examples of using it as a reservation site for local government vaccination sites.Example of use
+Queue-it is used for large-scale online events and sales sites.
+There are also examples of use as a reservation site for local government vaccination appointments.

 5. Summary

-Moodle Implementation Support and Operation
+Moodle Implementation Support and Operations

-Moodle Construction and Implementation Operation Support Services
+Moodle Construction and Implementation Support Services

-Moodle Implementation Operation Support Results
+Moodle Implementation Support Achievements